elvis-mw/Netflix-Data-Analysis-Using-SQL/README.md

 		GO
 ```
 Insight:
--Helps identify the most popular genres available on Netflix.
+- Helps identify the most popular genres available on Netflix.

--Useful for content analysis, genre trends, and understanding user preferences.
+- Useful for content analysis, genre trends, and understanding user preferences.

--Can be modified to filter for specific years, countries, or content types (Movies vs. TV Shows).
+- Can be modified to filter for specific years, countries, or content types (Movies vs. TV Shows).

 ### 19.Find each year and the average numbers of content release in USA on netflix.
 ```sql